‘Man on the Edge’, a Korean film about modern shamanism, shows what happens when ‘a mobster on a roll is possessed by spirit’

 (The trailer above appears to show our hero entering trance states by drinking Red Bull syrup and then chatting with ghosts, fish and a Shiba Inu, which is apparently the modern version.)

-Learn more about shamanism in our free online course on Chaos Magick.
+Learn more about shamanism in our free guide to chaos magick.